Claudius Gothicus: Downfall of Gallienus

-Campaigns
+Reign

 At the time of Claudius's accession, the Roman Empire was in serious danger from several incursions, both inside and outside its borders.
 The most pressing of these was an invasion of Illyricum and Pannonia by the Goths.
 Although Gallienus had already inflicted some damage on them at the Battle of Nestus, Claudius, not long after being named emperor, followed this up by winning his greatest victory, and one of the greatest in the history of Roman arms.

 At the Battle of Naissus, Claudius and his legions routed a huge Gothic army.
 Together with his cavalry commander, the future Emperor Aurelian, the Romans took thousands of prisoners and destroyed the Gothic cavalry as a force.
 The victory earned Claudius his surname of "Gothicus" (conqueror of the Goths).
-The Goths were soon driven back across the Danube River by Aurelian, and nearly a century passed before they again posed a serious threat to the empire.
+The Goths were soon driven back across the Danube by Aurelian, and nearly a century passed before they again posed a serious threat to the empire.

 Around the same time, the Alamanni had crossed the Alps and attacked the empire.
 Claudius responded quickly, routing the Alamanni at the Battle of Lake Benacus in the late fall of 268, a few months after the Battle of Naissus.
 For this he was awarded the title of "Germanicus Maximus."
 He then turned on the Gallic Empire, ruled by a pretender for the past eight years and encompassing Britain, Gaul, and the Iberian Peninsula.
 He won several victories and soon regained control of Hispania and the Rhone river valley of Gaul.
 This set the stage for the later destruction of the Gallic Empire under Aurelian.